GoogleContainerTools/kpt-functions-catalog/functions/go/_template/README.md

 <!--mdtogo:Long-->

 Explain the function config and behavior for this function in detail.
+For each field in the function config, specify:
+ - An example value
+ - Whether it is required

 To decouple the function orchestrator (i.e. kpt) from the function, it's recommended to not show the kpt CLI or custom resources like the Kptfile.